msperlin/GetQuandlData/README.md

 - Multiple data is always returned in the wide (column oriented) format (why??);
 - No local caching of data;
-- No control for importing error and status;
+- No control for importing error and status.

 As you suspect, I decided to tackle the problem over the weekend.
 The result is package `GetQuandlData`.
 This is what it does differently: